PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_multi_label_classification.en.md

 # General Image Multi-Label Classification Pipeline Tutorial

 ## 1. Introduction to the General Image Multi-Label Classification Pipeline
 Image multi-label classification is a technique that assigns multiple relevant categories to a single image simultaneously, widely used in image annotation, content recommendation, and social media analysis.
 It can identify multiple objects or features present in an image, for example, an image containing both "dog" and "outdoor" labels.
 By leveraging deep learning models, image multi-label classification automatically extracts image features and performs accurate classification, providing users with more comprehensive information.
 This technology is of great significance in applications such as intelligent search engines and automatic content generation.This pipeline also offers a flexible service-oriented deployment approach, supporting the use of multiple programming languages on various hardware platforms.
-Moreover, this production line provides the capability for secondary development.
-You can train and optimize models on your own dataset based on this production line, and the trained models can be seamlessly integrated.
+Moreover, this pipeline provides the capability for secondary development.
+You can train and optimize models on your own dataset based on this pipeline, and the trained models can be seamlessly integrated.

 <img src="https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/image_multi_label_classification/01.png">